-It's no exaggeration to say Alan Moore is the definitively best writer in all of comics.
+Calling Alan Moore the best writer in all of comics feels like an understatement.

-His stories have transcended and forever changed the world of comics and how readers outside the industry have perceived it, gaining the medium a newfound and long-lasting respect thanks to titles like Watchmen, V for Vendetta, and Swamp Thing.
+His stories have transcended and forever changed the world of comics, gaining the medium a newfound and long-lasting respect thanks to titles like Watchmen, V for Vendetta, and Swamp Thing.

-Moore officially started off writing comics in the late '70s, largely writing short pieces published in British publications like 2000 AD and Doctor Who Weekly.
-In the early 1980s, he would begin working on several slightly larger projects, namely through Marvel UK, who hired him to write comic issues based on B-list superheroes.
+Moore started writing comics in the late '70s, completing various short pieces published in British publications like 2000 AD and Doctor Who Weekly.
+In the early 1980s, he began working on several larger projects, mostly for Marvel UK, who hired him to write comic issues based on B-list superheroes.

 Setting out to write his version of the superhero story, Moore approached the genre from a more practical perspective, asking the key question, “What would a superhero in a more realistic world look like?”

 Based on that question came Moore's Miracleman, starring the middle-aged, overweight, insecure freelance reporter, Michael Moran.
 A former superhero who has forgotten his past life, Moran regains his powers after years of inactivity when caught in a terrorist explosion.

 Resuming the life of Miracleman, Moran contends with his current personal life and his former life as a superhero, encountering past enemies and friends, all the while struggling through an identity crisis: Is he the everyman Moran or the powerful super-being Miracleman?

 From a thematic standpoint, Miracleman shares ties to the other more realistic, postmodern superhero topics Moore explored in Swamp Thing and Watchmen, featuring superheroes based in real-world settings learning to accept the moral and psychological implications of their careers.
 It may seem a standard approach to take with superheroes now, but for the time, Moore challenged the preconceived notions of the comic standard, forever changing the entire comic landscape.